 Our medical billing services team works with individual practitioners & physician groups.
 We can work with your billing team or can help you with entire revenue cycle management processes including provider credentialing and surgery scheduling.

 Provider Enrollment and Credentialing

+Many denials can be attributed upstream to provider credentialing and enrollment.
+We maintain a credentialing matrix to stay abreast of the credentialing status for each payer, plan, provider.
+This ensures reduced denials.
 We leverage a few of our technology solutions to help achieve the same and can help you with 855 forms, PECOS, CAQH.

 Pre-certification (Authorization) & Insurance Eligibility Verification

 - We leverage our eligibility verification solutions in addition to using payer IVRs and payer CSRs to verify coverage on primary, tertiary, Medicaid etc

 - In conjunction with our patient contact center team, we reach out to patients & get updated insurance information (if anything has changed since their last visit)

 - Keep up-to-date/current member ID, group ID, coverage end and start dates, co-pay information etc

 - As needed, we also obtain pre-authorization codes and PCP referrals as needed

 - We not only stay up to date on patients’ issues with coverage or authorization but we also keep your team in the loop about the same.